tapyu/python-lessons/README.md

-# A typical Python structure
+# A typical Python package structure

 ```
 .